DavidBert/OMDI_JO2024/Introduction_git.md

    - It's located in the `.git` directory of your project.

 4. **Remote Repository**:
-   - This is a version of your project that is hosted on the Internet or network somewhere (like GitHub, GitLab, or Bitbucket).
+   - This is a version of your project that is hosted on the Internet or network somewhere (like GitLab, GitLab, or Bitbucket).
    - You can have several of them, each of which generally is either read-only or read/write for you.
    - Collaborating with others involves managing your remote repositories and pushing and pulling data to and from them when you need to share work.